MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-home.md

 The Home page makes it easy to start the other Viva Insights features.
 You can reach some features on the top menu and others within the Home page.

 You can also open a web-based Viva Insights at [insights.viva.office.com](https://insights.viva.office.com).
-And starting November 8th, you'll be able to open Viva Insights through the Microsoft 365 App Launcher menu at [office.com](https://www.office.com).
+You can also open Viva Insights through the Microsoft 365 App Launcher menu at [office.com](https://www.office.com).

 ## On the top menu